 Perhaps you've overindulged at Christmas or maybe you just want to give your liver a rest ‚Äď whatever the reason, taking a temporary or permanent break from drinking or just cutting down can do wonders for your health and your bank balance.

-The Bactrack Skyn is a wearable alcohol tracker that will let you know how drunk you are in real time.
-The band takes a reading every second, while an app will display a graph detailing your exact alcohol level.
+There's a few wearable alcohol trackers that are currently in the works that want to let you know how drunk you are in real time.
+The Bactrack Skyn band takes a reading every second, while an app will display a graph detailing your exact alcohol level.
 Worn around the wrist, the tech is also being lined up to feature inside a strap for the Apple Watch.
-It's currently up for pre-order and is expected to ship this year.
+Proof, which enjoyed a successful crowdfund campaign in 2018 also offers similar features to the Skyn wearable.

 4. Do a Couch to 5K

 The Couch to 5K scheme from the NHS is a running plan for beginners that's designed to get people from sitting on the couch to participating in a 5K run in the space of nine weeks.
-There is an official app available but you can also improve your chances of success with a dedicated running watch to keep an eye on your jogging regime and routes.
-Fitbit Ionic owners can also keep a look out on a dedicated Couch to 5K plan that will be added to Fitbit's new Coach platform in 2018.
+There is an official app available, but you can also improve your chances of success with a dedicated running watch to keep an eye on your jogging regime and routes.
+We've also picked out a bunch of great apps and wearables to get your Couch to 5K started.

 5. Learn a new language

-We are in the age of real-time translation hearables with Google, Bragi and startup Waverly Labs with its Pilot buds (above) among the first to offer the ability to make having conversations in different languages easier.
+We are in the age of real-time translation hearables with Google, Bragi and startups like Timekettle and Waverly Labs with its Pilot buds (above) among the first to offer the ability to make having conversations in different languages easier.

 While these wearables should spell the end of trying to learn a new language, they could also work to improve your ability to recognise common phrases and conduct more natural sounding conversations making you less reliant on the tech or when you don't have those smart buds nearby.